Ralph Bradshaw

 Research Interests

 My overall research interests are related to the structure/function relationships of proteins.
 For many years, these have focused on two areas: eukaryotic signal transduction and co/post-translational processing of protein N-termini.
-More recently, many aspects of work in both areas have lead to a strong developing interest in the use of proteomic analyses, particularly those supported by mass spectrometric approaches.
+We are presently using proteomic/bioinformatic approaches to study both areas primarily through the use of mass spectrometry.

 The earliest modifications of proteins following the initiation of protein synthesis are N-terminal modifications that can be divided into three main groups: those that modify the α-amino group, those that modify the side chain of the N-terminal residue and those that involve proteolysis of one or more amino acids.
 There are more than three dozen such alterations, some of which are quite common and are essentially ubiquitous, and others that are quite rare.
-Similarly, some occur as co-translational events while others occur only later in the lifetime of the protein, after it is fully synthesized.
-We have focused on the removal of initiator methionine residues and the acetylation of the Nα-amino group (with or without the methionine) and have characterized some of the enzymes involved in different species.
+Similarly, some occur as co-translational events while others take place only later in the lifetime of the protein, after it is fully synthesized.
+We have focused on the removal of initiator methionine residues and the acetylation of the Nα-amino group (with or without the methionine).
 Defects in these modifications have been increasingly tied to various pathologies and form the basis for further investigations.

 Select Publications